-Delivering the best care to the right patient at the right timeJune 25th, 2013 in Cardiology /
+Delivering the best care to the right patient at the right timeJune 25, 2013 in Medicine & Health / Cardiology

 There are two popular models when it comes to delivering the best healthcare – using evidence-based guidelines or applying personalized medicine.
 Each method has its own merits and drawbacks, but according to one Northwestern Medicine cardiologist, when the two theories are integrated the result is an optimal healthcare delivery model that is both less expensive and better for the patient.